On the Fairness of Time-Critical Influence Maximization in Social Networks: Abstract

 \section{Abstract}

-Influence maximization has found applications in a wide range of real-world problems, for instance, viral marketing of products in an online social network, and information propagation of valuable information such as job vacancy advertisements and health-related information.
+Influence maximization has found applications in a wide range of real-world problems, for instance, viral marketing of products in an online social network, and propagation of valuable information such as job vacancy advertisements.
 While existing algorithmic techniques usually aim at maximizing the total number of people influenced, the population often comprises several socially salient groups, e.g., based on gender or race.
 As a result, these techniques could lead to disparity across different groups in receiving important information.
-Furthermore, in many of these applications, the spread of influence is time-critical, i.e., it is only beneficial to be influenced before a time deadline.
-As we show in this paper, the time-criticality of the information could further exacerbate the disparity of influence across groups.
-This disparity, introduced by algorithms aimed at maximizing total influence, could have far-reaching consequences, impacting people's prosperity and putting minority groups at a big disadvantage.
+Furthermore, in many applications, the spread of influence is time-critical, i.e., it is only beneficial to be influenced before a deadline.
+As we show in this paper, such time-criticality of information could further exacerbate the disparity of influence across groups.
+This disparity could have far-reaching consequences, impacting people's prosperity and putting minority groups at a big disadvantage.
 In this work, we propose a notion of \emph{group fairness} in \emph{time-critical influence maximization}.
 We introduce surrogate objective functions to solve the influence maximization problem under fairness considerations.
 By exploiting the submodularity structure of our objectives, we provide computationally efficient algorithms with guarantees that are effective in enforcing fairness during the propagation process.
+Extensive experiments on synthetic and real-world datasets demonstrate the efficacy of our proposal.